mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 # New Features and Capabilities

 ## Air gapped environments
 Kommander now supports installing and running in an air gapped environment, either on premises or in the cloud.
-Air gapping is ideal for instances where high-security is a must or where Internet connectivity is either undesirable or unavailable.
-For more details on setting up Kommander in an air gapped environment, see [Install Kommander air gapped][install_airgapped].
+Air gapped environments are ideal when high-security is a must or when Internet connectivity is undesirable or unavailable.
+For information on setting up Kommander in an air gapped environment, see [Install Kommander air gapped][install_airgapped].

 ## Component versions
 - Addon: 1.2.0-26